ReVanced/revanced-manager/README.md

 > **Warning**: This repository currently has no active maintainer.
 For that reason, development is stale.
 Active development continues for [revanced-cli](https://github.com/revanced/revanced-cli).
 If you are interested in maintaining this repository, please let us know at manager@revanced.app.

 ## 🔽 Download
-To download the Alpha version of Manager, go [here](https://github.com/revanced/revanced-manager/releases/latest) and install the provided APK file.
+To download the Alpha version of the Manager, go [here](https://github.com/revanced/revanced-manager/releases/latest) and install the provided APK file.

 ## 📝 Prerequisites
 1. Android 8 or higher